Isaac52/RAWG_Video_Game_Data/README.md

 ## Description
 According to (Vilnius, Lithuania) RAWG (RAWG.io) is a comprehensive database and a video game discovery service that lets players create and manage their multi-platform library in one place.
-RAWG reached its first milestone in product development field, by expanding its video game database over 245000 game titles and becoming the largest multi-platform video game database in the world.
+RAWG reached its first milestone in product development field, by expanding its video game database over 245,000 game titles and becoming the largest multi-platform video game database in the world.
 This is an open project I'm working on.
 At the moment I don't have an analysis plane for the dataset.
 The reason for the project was to learn how to collect my own data.
-I've always been handed nice CSV files for my analysis, so I wanted to try and challenge myself by putting together a comprehensive dataset for analysis.
+I've always been handed nice CSV files for my analysis, so I wanted to try and challenge myself by putting together a dataset on my own.
 Below is a list of technologies I used to get the data from RAWG's API.

 ## Technologies